 Slip and fall injuries can be extremely serious.
 You can lose time from work, be saddled with unexpected medical expenses, and need on-going medical care.
 You could even become disabled or require help for the rest of your life to do even the most basic tasks.
 Slip and falls are the most common sort of personal injury next to auto accidents.
 If you’re hurt because of one, you should talk with a slip and fall attorney.

 Slip and fall injuries can cause various sorts of injuries.
-Here are the 5 most common types of slip and fall injuries suffered by victims.
+Here are the 5 most common types of slip and fall injuries suffered by people.
 If you have one of these injuries, call the slip and fall attorneys at The Ken Nunn Law Office at 1-800-CALL-KEN.

 Soft Tissue Injuries